Chiswick railway station

 Chiswick railway station is a railway station within the Grove Park residential area of Chiswick in the London Borough of Hounslow.
 The station is on the Hounslow Loop Line, and all trains serving it are operated by South Western Railway.
 Journey time into London Waterloo is approximately 25 minutes and Clapham Junction 15 minutes.
-The station is in Travelcard Zone 3.
+The station is in London fare zone 3 and is Grade II listed.

 Chiswick station is the nearest station to Chiswick House and gardens.
 It is 20 minutes' walk, and separated by A4 arterial road subways, from the commercial part of town, Chiswick High Road, which is served by Gunnersbury (District line and London Overground), Turnham Green and Stamford Brook stations.

 Services

-The typical weekday service from the station is six trains per hour to London Waterloo – four direct via Putney and Clapham Junction, and two via Brentford and Richmond – as well as two trains per hour to Weybridge.
+All services at Chiswick are operated by South Western Railway.

-On Sundays the service is two trains per hour, with hourly services between Waterloo and Woking via Hounslow and hourly services between Waterloo and Twickenham, Kingston and Wimbledon via Hounslow.
+The typical off-peak service in trains per hour is: